scify/laravel-cookies-consent/README.md

 Laravel version, but if you try it with a version other that the tested ones and it does not work, please open an issue on [GitHub](https://github.com/scify/laravel-cookies-consent/issues).

+---

+**Question:** If I install later a new cookie category, how can I force the plugin to "reset" and show again?

+**Answer:** The easiest way is to publish the configuration file, and change the `cookie_prefix` field.
+This will force the plugin to show again.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.